Scottish Mortgage Investment Trust : Inv Tst PLC - Issue of Equity | MarketScreener

 Issue of Equity

-On 20 August 2018, owing to demand in the market, the Company announces that, pursuant to its block listing facility, the Company has issued 500,000 Ordinary Shares of 5p each fully paid.
-Following the issuance there will be 1,441,805,880 Ordinary Shares in issue.
-These shares were issued for cash on 20 August 2018 at a price of 544.00p per share and at a premium to the prevailing net asset value.
+On 23 August 2018, owing to demand in the market, the Company announces that, pursuant to its block listing facility, the Company has issued 600,000 Ordinary Shares of 5p each fully paid.
+Following the issuance there will be 1,442,955,880 Ordinary Shares in issue.
+These shares were issued for cash on 23 August 2018 at a price of 555.50p per share and at a premium to the prevailing net asset value.

 Baillie Gifford & Co Limited